MicrosoftDocs/security/security-docs/zero-trust/adopt/zero-trust-adoption-overview.md

 ## Starting a Zero Trust journey

-If you are embarking on a Zero trust journey that is aligned to a business scenario or looking to embrace Zero Trust as a strategic defense doctrine, success can be difficult to measure.
+If you're embarking on a Zero trust journey that is aligned to a business scenario or looking to embrace Zero Trust as a strategic defense doctrine, success can be difficult to measure.
 This is because security doesn't pass a simple pass/fail type of evaluation.
 Rather, security is a commitment and a journey, to which Zero Trust supplies guiding principles.

 Using this adoption guidance as a process framework, first establish and document our security strategy, very similar to a Project Initiation Document (PID).
 Using the principles that apply to strategy, at minimum, you should document: